ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Military Models For Change.md

 4. land reform
 5. nationalized foreign business

-Both Brazil and Peru seemed to offer the best examples of contrasting philosophies of change through the military.
+Both [[Brazil - Vargas|Brazil]] and [[Military Dictatorship - Peru|Peru]] seemed to offer the best examples of contrasting philosophies of change through the military.
 From 1964-85, Brazil had a growth rate of **10%** and was the worthy model of change.
 Some the other reforms of the military included:

 1. Strengthened capitalistic institutions & highly centralized power, depoliticization of people
 2. Approved foreign investments